Adaptive Mesh Methods on Compact Manifolds via Optimal Transport and Optimal Information Transport: Numerical Methods for Optimal Transport and Optimal Information Transport

 And the full discretization for the discrete operator $F^h$ solving a Poisson equation on the sphere is:

 where $\epsilon^h \rightarrow 0$ is chosen to be the consistency error of the operator $\Delta^h$.
 The discretization of the Lipschitz constraint is:

 and we define:

-Then, the procedure for solving the problem is:
+Then, the procedure for solving the discrete Optimal Transport PDE~\eqref{eq:OTdisc} is by using a parabolic scheme presented in Algorithm~\ref{alg:elliptic}:

+In the case of the Poisson equation when the Lipschitz constraint is inactive, we solve the linear system~\eqref{eq:Poissondisc} via standard linear algebra techniques.

-\begin{remark} The computational method of~\cite{HT_OTonSphere2} in principal involves solving the problem with this approximation, verifying that the solution satisfies required Lipschitz bounds, then if necessary solving a second discrete problem to enforce the Lipschitz condition.
+\begin{remark} The discretization~\eqref{eq:fulldisc} in principal involves verifying that the solution satisfies required Lipschitz bounds, then if necessary solving a second discrete problem to enforce the Lipschitz condition.
 However, we do not see the verification step fail in practice, and hence never actually need to solve using the full operator $G^h$, but instead simply use the operator $F^h$. \end{remark}

-As can be seen from the algorithm, parabolic solvers are employed to solve the discretized system, especially when $F^h$ is a nonlinear operator as was shown in~\cite{HT_OTonSphere2}.
-In the case of the Poisson equation when the Lipschitz constraint is inactive, we solve the linear system via standard linear algebra techniques.